mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - 2 sofas dumped on the pavement, 29th March :- [7357068](https://www.fixmystreet.com/report/7357068)
 - The manhole cover outside no 42 Warden Hill Road is loose and rattles every time a car goes over, 29th March :- [7356713](https://www.fixmystreet.com/report/7356713)
 - Drain pipe from property sticking out across pavement, 29th March :- [7356321](https://www.fixmystreet.com/report/7356321)
-- Raised up area on the pavement where i caught the tip of my shoe and then fell over landing on the pavement., 29th March :- [7356289](https://www.fixmystreet.com/report/7356289)

 <!-- fix_marker ends -->